 For any questions about ISAB, please contact Jackie Billek, ISSS Integration & Community Engagement Coordinator, at firstname.lastname@example.org.

-One academic year is the term.
-Members may return for the succeeding years.
-Regular participation in the board's activities is essential and expected in order to be effective.
-Agendas and minutes will be posted on the ISSS web site for all to view, including any presentations or proposals presented to the group.
+A term is one academic year, however members may return for succeeding years.
+Regular participation in the board's meetings and activities are essential and expected in order to be effective.
 ISAB will decide whether or not to convene at least one open forum per year to discuss international community issues or to seek other venues for community input.

-Members of the International Student Advisory Board attend meetings during the Fall and Spring semesters; share their questions, concerns and ideas with Penn administrators (International Partners Outreach Group) twice a year; and then communicate with their fellow students about the Board's role at Penn by allowing University officials to engage in dialogue with students about their experiences on campus and about their ideas for improving our campus atmosphere for international students.
-This dialogue is valuable to our ongoing efforts to create a climate on campus conducive to international educational exchange.
+Members of the International Student Advisory Board attend meetings during the Fall and Spring semesters; share their questions, concerns and ideas with Penn administrators (International Partners Outreach Group) twice a year; and communicate with their fellow students to obtain feedback on ISSS services.

 Members will be expected to meet 4 to 6 times per semester.
 A typical meeting lasts one hour.

 Board members will be required to communicate regularly with other international students and Penn administrators in between meetings.

 Presentations to Penn administrators during IPOG meetings will also be conducted by ISAB members.